 Because there are millions of sports cards, and it’s very hard to gather data for them, we have recently released another solution for text extraction from sports cards.
 The system is accessible via this endpoint:

 This technology is able to read all the texts in the photo with a card via Optical Character Recognition (OCR) and then provide information on the athlete via Large Language model (LLM) – GPT.
 This model is still in the works, however, it can help you with the automatization and labelling of the cards.
+If you have your own collection of sport’s cards then we can build you a precise, fast and affordable AI system for sports card identification.

 You can read more about this solution in the article When OCR Meets ChatGPT AI in One API.